A Survey of Deep Learning for Complex Speech Spectrograms: Training Strategies and Loss Functions

 Due to the periodic nature of phase, the cosine loss function has gained prominence in recent phase retrieval research (\cite{phase_retrieval_cosine_loss, phase_retrieval_stable_cosine_loss_two_stage}).
 The study by \cite{phase_retrieval_cosine_loss} proposed the cosine loss function, which is derived from the log-likelihood of a von Mises distribution, as:

 Here, $\bm{\theta}$ represents a periodic variant, which may refer not only to the phase itself but also to its derivatives.
 The indices $k$ and $l$ correspond to the frequency bin and time frame, respectively.
-Furthermore, \cite{phase_retrieval_stable_cosine_loss_two_stage} proposed a regularized cosine loss, as:
+Furthermore, \cite{phase_retrieval_stable_cosine_loss_two_stage} proposed a regularized cosine loss which yields more stable training.

-\cite{phase_retrieval_stable_cosine_loss_two_stage} demonstrated that regularized cosine loss enhances training stability and provides a slight improvement in group delay estimation.

 Additionally, to avoid phase wrapping in loss calculation, \cite{phase_retrieval_anti_wrapping_zhenhua_ling} proposed loss functions defined as:

 The true and estimated phase spectrograms are denoted by $\bm{\theta}$ and $\hat{\bm{\theta}}$, respectively.
 The anti-wrapping function $f_{\text{AW}}(\cdot)$ is defined as $f_{\text{AW}}(t)=|t-2\pi \cdot \text{round}(t/2\pi)|$, where $t\in \mathbb{R}$. $\Delta_{\text{DF}}$, $\Delta_{\text{DT}}$ represent the derivatives along the frequency and time axes, respectively.
 The final phase loss function from \cite{phase_retrieval_anti_wrapping_zhenhua_ling} is defined as $\mathcal{L}_{\text{Pha}}=\mathcal{L}_{\text{IP}}+\mathcal{L}_{\text{GD}}+\mathcal{L}_{\text{IF}}$.